 A critical feature of any research endeavor is publication.
-To form a milepost zero for our knowledge about roles of dead wood in temperate forest and stream ecosystems, a team of 13 Andrews scientists published a 170-page monograph based on the global literature as of the mid-1980s with Harmon, a graduate student at the time, lead author (Harmon et al 1986).
+To form a milepost zero for our knowledge about roles of dead wood in temperate forest and stream ecosystems, a team of 13 Andrews scientists published a 170-page monograph based on the global literature as of the mid-1980s with Harmon, a graduate student at the time, lead author (Harmon et al., 1986).

-The feel of the place -- ripple effects of learning represented by this site.
+The feel of the place—ripple effects of learning represented by this site

 When it was first established, I was very apprehensive about going to this site with forest managers and the general public, fearing negative reaction to the "waste" of good wood left to rot and the crazy behavior of making this happen.
 But, rather than criticize the effort, the first manager visitors asked how to do a better job of managing the dead wood resource of the forest ecosystem.
 They must have been impressed that scientists would think so highly of the importance of dead wood to have gone to this much trouble to study it.
-I believe that has been a powerful subliminal message for the study site - "Hey, this stuff is damned important in the ecosystem."
+I believe that has been a powerful subliminal message for the study site—"Hey, this stuff is damned important in the ecosystem."

 All the focus on the science of dead wood in forest ecosystems has lead to a great deal of attention to management of dead wood.
 Willamette National Forest and other land managers have made great changes on practices affecting dead standing and downed wood in cutting units, riparian zones, and streams, based in part on findings from studies such as the log-decomposition experiment.
 Harmon has coined the term "morticulture" to suggest that we need as much creativity in management of the dead wood as we give to management of the living through silviculture.
 Management considerations including retaining live and dead trees on cutting sites with an eye to retain the ecological roles of dead wood on the site over long periods into the future.
 Harmon has also modeled alternative management scenarios to examine tradeoffs between wood removal for human consumption and retention of wood on the site for carbon sequestration objectives.

-Over the course of the log decomposition study the issue of global climate warming and roles of forests in sequestration of carbon have become prominent.
-This study site and related modeling by Harmon and colleagues are pivotal in the argument that the dead component of forest ecosystems are critical parts of the story (Harmon et al. 1990).
+Over the course of the log decomposition study, the issue of global climate warming and roles of forests in sequestration of carbon have become prominent.
+This study site and related modeling by Harmon and colleagues are pivotal in the argument that the dead component of forest ecosystems are critical parts of the story (Harmon et al., 1990).
 Some were arguing for cutting old forests and establishing vigorous plantations, but this argument ignores that the importance of carbon stored in the dead components of natural forest stands.

 The backdrop for this log decomposition study site, and an essential point for reflection, is a fine old-growth stand.
 The planned 200-year life of the decomposition study is but 40% of the lifetime of this forest stand as the study begins.
-The log decomposition study helps us push our thoughts into the future, while the stand in which it resides pushes us to reflect on the past half millennium which is embodied in the stand.
+The log decomposition study helps us push our thoughts into the future, while the stand in which it resides pushes us to reflect on the past half millennium that is embodied in the stand.

-When we visit the site with political folk we like to reflect on when the study would have to have begun if we were completing it now - in the time of Thomas Jefferson, Benjamin Franklin, and other framers of our government.
+When we visit the site with political folk we like to reflect on when the study would have to have begun if we were completing it now—in the time of Thomas Jefferson, Benjamin Franklin, and other framers of our government.
 We point out the importance of commitment to processes on the time scale on which they actually operate.